Objective of the program

 The IRSST's contribution is paid quarterly, over a period of one year, directly to the university where the scholarship recipient is doing his studies and research.

 The university pays instalments to the scholarship recipient in accordance with its standard policy, and issues income tax receipts.

-Scholarship recipients who do their studies and research program outside Québec receive their scholarship instalments by mail directly from the IRSST at the Québec address indicated on their application form.
+Scholarship recipients who do their studies and research program outside Québec receive their scholarship instalments by mail directly from the IRSST through direct deposits.

 14. Annual renewal

 - the applicant has submitted a scholarship renewal application in accordance with the established procedures,

 - the applicant has demonstrated satisfactory progress, as assessed by the IRSST, in both his studies and his research project,